INTERNATIONAL TRADING RELATIONS

-The primary reading material for this course will be found in the following textbook (which can be purchased online or at the Tulane University bookstore):
+The primary reading material for this course will be found in the following textbook (which can be purchased online from the publisher):

 Course Prerequisites.
 International economics is a branch of economics and, as such, it builds on existing ideas and tools from other branches of economics, especially microeconomics and macroeconomics.
 The material presented in both lecture and text assume that you have had an intermediate microeconomics course (ECN 3010 or 3030) and the prerequisites to that course.
 We will be making substantial use of algebraic and geometric argument in this class and it is assumed that you have a level of mathematical knowledge consistent with high school algebra and geometry.

 Evaluation.
-Your performance in this course will be evaluated on the basis of two examinations and weekly homework assignments.
-Each examination will be worth 100 possible points and your homework will be worth 100 possible points.
-To earn a grade in the A range you must earn at least 90 percent of the 300 available points.
-To pass the course you must receive at least 60 percent of the available points.
+Your performance in this course will be evaluated on the basis of weekly homework assignments, weekly chapter quizzes and two examinations.
+Each examination will be worth 30% of your total score, your homeworks will be worth 30% of your total score, homeworks and quizzes will be worth 20 % each.
+All students that earn 90% or more of the available points will earn a grade in the A range.
+You must earn 60 percent of the available credit to pass the course.
 The grades between these two limits will be determined by the distribution of points in the class as a whole.

 Examinations.
 Both exams will have the following format: about 40% short answer questions and about 60% problems/essays.
 In general there will be more questions of both types than must be answered, so you will have some choice (though there is often one mandatory question which everyone must answer).
 Exams must be written in blue books, which you must supply.
 Sample exams will be available at on blackboard.

-The midterm exam will be given in class on 6 October 2015.
-The final examination will only be given on the scheduled date: Tuesday 15 December 2015, 8:00-12:00.
+The midterm exam will be given in class on 4 March 2021.
+The final examination will only be given on the scheduled date: 6 May 7:30pm-10:30pm.
 Unless you have a standard university accepted excuse for missing the exam (e.g. health with standard university form), you must take the exams at their scheduled time.
 In particular, holiday/travel plans are not an acceptable excuse.
 Failure to take the exam on the scheduled date will result in a score of 0.